Skip to main content

 Studio Practice 1

-The module will concentrate on promoting an in-depth and disciplined approach to the breadth of contemporary practices in contemporary art and/or illustration.
-The focus is on exploration and experimentation, in both ideas and materials, as a broad introduction to approaches to practice.
-You’ll be encouraged to draw upon existing knowledge to establish the frameworks within which to operate as a creative practitioner.
-You’ll be encouraged to engage in processes such as drawing, painting, printmaking, lens-based media and 3D work, and examine these processes in relation to your personal conceptual and critical development.
+The module will concentrate on promoting an in-depth and disciplined approach to the breadth of contemporary practices in fine art and/or illustration.
+The focus is on exploration and experiment, in both ideas and materials, as a broad introduction to approaches to practice.
+You will be encouraged to draw upon existing knowledge in order to begin to establish the frameworks within which to operate as a creative practitioner.
+You will engage in processes such as drawing, painting, printmaking, lens-based media, and 3D work, and will be encouraged to examine these processes in relation to your personal conceptual and critical development.
+Strategies for developing visual awareness and conceptual thinking, and of selecting appropriate methods of production are central to this module.
+You will be introduced to current debates and issues within visual practice related to fine art and illustration, and to the ways in which artefacts are ‘read’ or interpreted, both explicitly and implicitly.
+A coherent and structured creative methodology will be encouraged in order to enhance visual perception and communication.

 Studio Practice 2

-Building on your experience during the first term, this module continues to promote research and experimentation in the production of practical work.
-You’ll be asked to draw upon knowledge and progress gained in Studio Practice 1 in order to extend the range of your visual practice.
-Debates and issues within contemporary practice will continue to inform your thinking and development, and you’ll begin to recognise a range of contexts in which you might work.
-You’ll continue to evaluate your approach in relation to your studio work.
+Building on your experience during the first term, this module continues to promote research and experiment in the production of practical work.
+You will draw upon knowledge and progress gained in Studio Practice 1 in order to extend the range of your visual practice.
+Debates and issues within contemporary practice will continue to inform your thinking and development, and you will begin to recognise a range of contexts in which you might work.
+The module will enable you to further develop your creative and intellectual potential through practice, supported by contextual study, theory and criticism.
+You will continue to develop a structured and self-critical methodology in relation to your studio work.
+The module continues to promote a wide-range of intellectual and technical processes, with idea exploration, interpretation of themes through appropriate visual languages, and experimental media usage.

-This module introduces you to vital discussion and debates surrounding the influences, production and critical reception of contemporary art and/or illustration.
-We will explore the culture of the subject with reference to a wide range of images, artefacts, selected texts, film excerpts, reviews and exhibitions.
-We will help you to learn to recognise and appraise key conventions and contexts and apply that knowledge in the studio, in discussion, and in a series of written formats which recognise the breadth of creative and critical styles deployed by today’s practitioners.
-This will help to develop your confidence and ability to demonstrate your understanding of and engagement with contemporary art and/or illustration.
+This module introduces you to vital debates on the production and reception of contemporary visual culture.
+Interdisciplinary in nature and approach, you will explore the subject with reference to a wide variety of images and artefacts, applying your learning to your subject specialism.
+The module introduces you to the importance of independent research, critical thinking and informed opinion.
+You will learn to recognise and appraise key conventions and contexts and apply that knowledge to your creative practice through discussion and in written formats that recognise the breadth of styles deployed by today’s creative practitioners.

 Entry requirements